brendony/brendony.github.io/_posts/2021-03-19-minikube-traefik-how-to.md

   - minikube
   - traefik
   - devops
+  - ingress
 ---

 # Minikube + Traefik: How to

-I have a target system with a pre-configured [Traefik](https://traefik.io) ingress controller.
+I have a target kubernetes system with a pre-configured [Traefik](https://traefik.io) ingress controller.
 I would like to do my development locally, and that means setting up my laptop to have much the same components.
 I already have [Minikube](https://minikube.io) installed, so I wanted to install Traefik, to make things